 Source: Asian Paints Ltd – Wikipedia

-Now, let us look as the financials of the Asian paints.
+Now, let us look at the financials of the Asian Paints.

 The net profit of Asian paints has doubled itself in the last 5 years and has become more than 6 times in the last 10 years.